Bradley Tusk: Tusk Philanthropies

 Tusk created Tusk Philanthropies.
 In 2017, Tusk Philanthropies launched an initiative to popularize the need for mobile voting to citizens and elected officials across the country.
-The services Tusk has backed so far are based on blockchain technology, but he has stated that he is open to other technologies.
-However, David Dill of Verified Voting, and the National Election Defense Coalition have expressed skepticism that any internet-based voting system would be vulnerable to manipulation, either by hackers or by the company owning the system.
+The services Tusk has backed so far are for development of internet-based voting systems.
+David Dill of Verified Voting, and the National Election Defense Coalition have expressed skepticism of these efforts, based on their belief that any internet-based voting system would be vulnerable to manipulation, either by hackers or by the company owning the system.
+Tusk Philanthropies announced a $10 million grant in 2021 for the development of internet-based voting.

+Tusk founded Tusk Philanthropies' Solving Hunger, which supports school meal efforts.

 Published works

 In 2018, Tusk wrote The Fixer: My Adventures Saving Startups from Death by Politics (published by Penguin Group).
 According to colleagues, the book "takes more credit than he deserves" for Tusk's political consulting achievements.

+Tusk authored a novel called Obvious in Hindsight that he called a "slightly absurdist take" on his career working with Uber.
+The novel was published in 2023 and is about a campaign to legalize flying cars.